Fort Sam Houston’s Gift Chapel:

 Photograph, Mary Ann Adams Maverick, undated, SC96.153, Picture File, Daughters of the Republic of Texas Library, San Antonio, Texas.

-Map (detail), Samuel Augustus Maverick, Map Showing the Relative Position of Mexico, Veracruz, Puebla, Perote, and Jalapa, scale indeterminable, 1843, Samuel A. Maverick papers, 1836-1909, Col 12545, Daughters of the Republic of Texas Library, San Antonio, Texas.
+Map (detail), Samuel Augustus Maverick, Map Showing the Relative Position of Mexico, Veracruz, Puebla, Perote, and Jalapa, scale indeterminable, 1843, Samuel Augustus Maverick Family Papers, 1836-1909, Col 12545, Daughters of the Republic of Texas Library, San Antonio, Texas.

-Map (detail), Samuel Augustus Maverick, Altitude Map, From Actual Survey: Showing (in [illegible]) the Height of Mexico and the Other Places on the Road to Veracruz,scale indeterminable, 1843, Samuel A. Maverick papers, 1836-1909, Col 12545, Daughters of the Republic of Texas Library, San Antonio, Texas.
+Map (detail), Samuel Augustus Maverick, Altitude Map, From Actual Survey: Showing (in [illegible]) the Height of Mexico and the Other Places on the Road to Veracruz, scale indeterminable, 1843, Samuel Augustus Maverick Family Papers, 1836-1909, Col 12545, Daughters of the Republic of Texas Library, San Antonio, Texas.

 Processing Continues on the Joseph Elicson Photograph Collection: